Why do roosters crow? Why do stags have such magnificent antlers? Why do dogs make good deer-hunting companions?

 The stag wished to borrow the beautiful antlers and try them on.
 The dog, however, flatly refused.
 Undeterred, the deer turned to his eloquent friend, the rooster, to persuade the dog on his behalf.

-“Just a single eve,” begged the deer, “and I’ll be sure to return it first thing in the morning.”
-The sika pestered his friend until the rooster finally relented and agreed to speak with the dog.
+“Just a single night,” begged the deer, “and I’ll be sure to return it first thing in the morning.”
+The sika pestered his friend until the rooster finally agreed to speak on his behalf.

 The dog was understandably reluctant at first, for the antlers were his most prized possessions.
-But the rooster was persuasive and offered to be both a witness and a guarantor.
+But the rooster was persuasive, indeed.

 At last, the dog relented and agreed to give up his beautiful antlers for one night only.

 The following morning, the dog went to the sika to retrieve his antlers.
 But the deer refused to give them back and dashed quickly into the dense forest.

 Furious, the dog went looking for the rooster.
 But there was nothing the rooster could do to.